 Handmade screen prints are no longer as common; they take a lot of time, effort and money to produce.
 Larger-scale designers like Vanessa Arbuthnott however, crave the more rustic, handcrafted feel and to that end, many of her designs are block-printed in India to capture that unique human touch.

 Another example is Sam Pickard.
-While her inspiration comes from daily walking through North Devon.
-Once again we can see beautiful floral designs on pale backgrounds.
+Her inspiration comes from daily walking in the North Devon countryside and we can see beautiful floral designs on pale backgrounds.
 Sam’s work does have a modern feel with many of her products not featuring repeated patterns, yet even her work has an essence of Indian sway.
-The influence of India is deeply entrenched in English screen-printing and embroidery; a glimpse at how much of our culture owes credit to ingenuity from beyond our immediate borders.
+India’s influence is deeply entrenched in English screen-printing and embroidery; a glimpse at how much of our culture owes credit to ingenuity from beyond our immediate borders.

 no surprises ltd 1217dt